mibradl/DevOps/Chapter3_Git/Module_4_Working_With_Git/README.md

 Staging Area - once in the staging directory a commit will move the change to the local repo.

-Local Repository - once committed performing the push with move the change to the remote repo.
+Local Repository - once committed performing the push will move the change to the remote repo.